 Don´t miss your chance to get a free stay in our hostel.
 Write some INNteresting comment below, we are giving away a free one night stay!!! // No pierdas la oportunidad de conseguir una estancia gratís.
 Escribe un comentario INNteresante abajo, y consigue una noche gratis!!! // [more]

-If you ask a stranger for a spanish dish, he will probably say Paella.
-There is nothing in the world as popular for its color, taste and presentation like the Paella, but also imitated the worst… both for the tourists and even locals.
-There are also large errors when cooking paella, some of them pretty funny.
-But, Do you really know [more]
+If you ask any random guy to name a Spanish dish, he will probably say Paella.
+There is nothing in the world as popular for its color, taste and presentation like the Paella.
+Unfortunately it’s also imitated the worst.
+Both for the tourists and even locals it is often made very poorly.
+There are loads of mistakes possible when cooking [more]

 Seville is the birthplace of many famous persons, like Diego Velazquez (Baroque painter), Vicente Aleixandre (poet, Nobel Laureate) and Felipe González (President of the Government of Spain 1982-1996).
 Nevertheless, the perhaps best-known Sevillano, the legendary libertine Don Juan Tenorio, has never really existed.
 The story of Don Juan Tenorio has been told in many different ways, by many authors.
 Originating in [more]